 He was a slave, but was also a shepherd.
 Yeshua came for His Lost Sheep of the tribe of Israel, as a shepherd.
-When Jacob blessed Joseph he spoke these words: Gen. 49:24b "From the hands of the Mighty One of Jacob (From there is the Shepherd, the Stone of Israel),"
+When Jacob blessed Joseph he spoke these words:

+Gen. 49:24b "From the hands of the Mighty One of Jacob (From there is the Shepherd, the Stone of Israel)."
+Yeshua came as a bondservant (slave) to save His people Israel.